redox-os/rfcs/text/0000-coprocess.md

 However, there are µ-architectures where instructions can sometimes execute even if they are not _architectural_, i.e. the CPU can sometimes make guesses about which instructions it will run, which may not necessarily always be correct.
 V2 might require RSB filling depending on hardware.
 This question can be generalized into other types of side channel, cf. [1].

+So far, this RFC has (implicitly) only discussed non-SMP systems, but the PKRU register is separate for each hardware thread.
+Thus, there are multiple possible ways to extend this to SMP.
+For example, the tags assigned to coprocesses could be allocated symmetrically, where each coprocesses could consist of multiple threads, as would be expected for simple processes.
+Alternatively, if all coprocesses are singlethreaded, it would be possible to assign one CPU-tag pair to each coprocess, increasing the set size.

 # References